-This slide shows the available lists.
+This Slide shows the available lists.
 Clicking a particular list’s name will open the corresponding list of all the exchange visitors and spouse/dependents on that list.

 self-explanatory.
 Saved Exchange Visitors and Dependents is a list of records in Draft status.
 The records on this list are automatically deleted by the system if they are not submitted within 45 days of the last

 We have mentioned that specific categories have actions and alerts that are unique to the category.
 This is the same for lists.
 This

 Now we will look at updating records via Batch.

 SEVIS allows users to update data in two ways: the first is RTI, or Real Time Interface, where the user logs into the system to create and update records.
 The second method is Batch.
 Batch allows users to

 Any sponsor that uses Batch must first register for Batch.
 After registration, users must test using an XML schema and the SEVIS test environment.
 Batch systems can be homegrown by the sponsors or sponsors can use the software provided by a third

 party vendor.
 The XML is updated when new functionalities are added to SEVIS.
 Batch files are uploaded nightly.
 After the upload is completed, a transaction file is returned to the sponsor.

+Some functionalities are not available in Batch and must be done through RTI.
 Batch users must remember to log into SEVIS to maintain their passwords and to see lists and alerts.
 To

 Thank you for watching.
 For additional videos about administering your exchange visitor program, please visit our website.